arctrong/md2html/readme.txt

 ----------------------------------------------------------------------------------------------------
 # Demo

-This document itself demonstrates the capabilities of this implementation.
+This document itself demonstrates the capabilities of this converter.
 This section provides some other examples.
 See the source Markdown files, like [this](readme.txt), to know how such results may be obtained.